Capital One SavorOne Student Cash Rewards Credit Card: The new best student credit card?

 Part of this value stems from how easy it is to maintain since there are hardly any costs to watch for and it provides an automated redemption process.
 However, the SavorOne Student card is also a worthy longer-term investment considering its automatic review for a higher credit line after only six months and a remarkable similarity to the full-fledged Capital One SavorOne card.

-Granted, you may be better off with a card with a lower APR if you may need to carry a balance from time to time, but the SavorOne Student card is well worth it for students that want a low-cost, effortless cash back card they can hold onto until graduating to a traditional rewards card.
+Granted, you may be better off with a card with a lower APR if you may need to carry a balance from time to time (depending on the variable APR you qualify for), but the SavorOne Student card is well worth it for students that want a low-cost, effortless cash back card they can hold onto until graduating to a traditional rewards card.